Foreign relations of France: François Hollande

 Socialist François Hollande won election in 2012 as president.
 He adopted a generally hawkish foreign-policy, in close collaboration with Germany in regard to opposing Russian moves against Ukraine, and in sending the military to fight radical Islamists in Africa.
-He takes a hard line with regard to the Greek debt crisis.
+He took a hard line with regard to the Greek debt crisis.
 François Hollande launched two military operations in Africa: Operation Serval in Mali (the French armed forces stopped an Islamist takeover of Bamako, the nation's capital city); and Operation Sangaris (to restore peace there as tensions between different religious communities had turned into a violent conflict).
 France was also the first European nation to join the United States in bombing the Islamic State of Iraq and the Levant.
-Under President Hollande, France's stances on the civil war in Syria and Iran's nuclear program has been described as "hawkish".
+Under President Hollande, France's stances on the civil war in Syria and Iran's nuclear program have been described as "hawkish".

 Emmanuel Macron, 2017–present

-Sophie Meunier in 2017 ponders whether France is still relevant in world affairs:

-France does not have as much relative global clout as it used to.
-Decolonization ... diminished France’s territorial holdings and therefore its influence.
-Other countries acquired nuclear weapons and built up their armies.
-The message of “universal” values carried by French foreign policy has encountered much resistance, as other countries have developed following a different political trajectory than the one preached by France.
-By the 1990s, the country had become, in the words of Stanley Hoffmann, an “ordinary power, neither a basket case nor a challenger.”
-Public opinion, especially in the United States, no longer sees France as an essential power.
-The last time that its foreign policy put France back in the world spotlight was at the outset of the Iraq intervention...[with]
-France’s refusal to join the US-led coalition....In reality, however, France is still a highly relevant power in world affairs....France is a country of major military importance nowadays...., France also showed it mattered in world environmental affairs with....the Paris Agreement, a global accord to reduce carbon emissions.
-The election of Trump in 2016 may reinforce demands for France to step in and lead global environmental governance if the US disengages, as the new president has promised, from a variety of policies.

-In July 2019, the UN ambassadors from 22 nations, including France, signed a joint letter to the UNHRC condemning China’s mistreatment of the Uyghurs as well as its mistreatment of other minority groups, urging the Chinese government to close the Xinjiang re-education camps.

 On 31 May 2022, due to the reforms pushed by the president and perceived lack of recognition, the French diplomats will go on a strike for the first time in 20 years.
 This is a bad timing for President Emmanuel Macron as the France is holding the EU Presidency until the end of June.

+Reputation

+Sophie Meunier in 2017 analyzed the causes of decline in France's former reputation as a major player in world affairs:France does not have as much relative global clout as it used to.
+Decolonization ... diminished France's territorial holdings and therefore its influence.
+Other countries acquired nuclear weapons and built up their armies.
+The message of "universal" values carried by French foreign policy has encountered much resistance, as other countries have developed following a different political trajectory than the one preached by France.
+By the 1990s, the country had become, in the words of Stanley Hoffmann, an "ordinary power, neither a basket case nor a challenger."
+Public opinion, especially in the United States, no longer sees France as an essential power....[However in 2015 France] mattered in world environmental affairs with....the Paris Agreement, a global accord to reduce carbon emissions.